Microsoft/azure-docs.pl-pl/articles/machine-learning/algorithm-module-reference/apply-math-operation.md

 ### <a name="erfinverse"></a>ErfInverse

-Zwraca wartość funkcji odwrotnej ERF.
+Zwraca wartość funkcji odwrotnej `erf` .

 ### <a name="exponentialintegralein"></a>ExponentialIntegralEin